kstenerud/streamux/streamux-specification.md

 ### Single and Packed Chunk Envelopes

 Message envelopes for application and OOB messages can contain either a single or multiple [message chunks](#message-chunk).
-The envelope mode is negotiated once for the entire session, and the encoding is slightly different depending on the mode.
+The chunk envelope mode is [negotiated once for the entire session](#_envelope-field), and the encoding is slightly different depending on the mode.

 The default mode if not negotiated is single chunk mode.

 #### Single Chunk Envelope Mode

-In single chunk mode, the [`variable data`](#variable-data) field contains a [chunk header](#chunk-header) and a chunk payload.
+In single chunk mode, the [`variable data`](#variable-data) field contains a [chunk header](#chunk-header) and a chunk payload containing a chunk of an application-specific message.

 | Field         | Type   | Octets |
 | ------------- | ------ | ------ |